joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

   select(-id.y, -Students.y, -code)
 ```

-In the real data I join by using last names which for the most part works.
-But you may need to check to make sure that your LMS has correctly spelled your students last name correctly or, just as importantly, they spelled their last name correctly.
-Hopefully this helps somebody if not at least it is tucked in a nice blog post.
-Be sure to check everything to make sure it is working but if it works correctly than hopefully you get a nice graded dataset
+In the real data, I join by using last names, which works for the most part.
+But you may need to check to make sure that your LMS has correctly spelled your students’ last name or, just as importantly, they spelled their last name correctly.
+Hopefully, this helps somebody.
+If not, at least it is tucked in a nice blog post.
+Be sure to check everything to make sure it is working, but if it works correctly then hopefully , you get a nice graded dataset